This name better reflects our wider inclusive employment activity, comprised of recruitment, diversity support and bespoke social impact projects.

 2020

-AAI continued to develop new services for employers, specifically around diversity, inclusion and demystifying disability and neorodiversity in employment.
+AAI develops new services for employers, specifically around diversity, inclusion and demystifying disability and neorodiversity in employment.
 Throughout the COVID-19 pandemic AAI ran a virtual mindset support programme for minority ethnic individuals as well as facilitating work placements for furloughed professionals.
 The team also ran Inclusive Employment projects with Scottish Enterprise and the Scottish Government.

-Joy joined the Centre for Scottish Public Policy in January 2009 and spun out AAI EmployAbility (then, Adopt an Intern) a year later.
-The company has since gone from strength to strength, placing over 1700 graduates and returners into valuable paid work across the UK.
+Joy joined the Centre for Scottish Public Policy in January 2009 and spun out AAI EmployAbility (then, Adopt an Intern) a year later, forming a social enterprise in 2012.
+The company has since gone from strength to strength, placing over 1800 jobseekers, including graduates and returners, into valuable paid work across the UK.

 She served for 20 years in the Foreign and Commonwealth Office and has lived and worked in Brazil, Argentina and Germany.
 Joy also worked for many years in fashion retail where she recruited, trained and mentored sales managers, culminating in a successful business in Germany.